This page describes how to do a flame test for a range of metal ions, and briefly describes how the flame colour arises.

 Get samples of known lithium, strontium (etc) compounds and repeat the flame test, comparing the colours produced by one of the known compounds and the unknown compound side by side until you have a good match.

-Note: I don't have confidence in the caesium flame colour.
-There is total disagreement about this on the web and in the books I have looked at, and I have never seen this flame colour myself.
+Note: There is a lot of disagreement on the web and in the books I have looked at about the flame colour given by caesium compounds, and I have never actually done this myself in the lab.
 However, I have received a helpful email from a student who says: "At my school we did some flame testing experiments, and . . . caesium is actually either blue or violet, depending on the way you look at it.
 I think it looks more violet than blue, but it sort of changes each time you do it."
 (Kara Gates, March 2006).
 If you thought chemistry was clear-cut, you are sadly mistaken!

 The origin of flame colours

 Flame colours are produced from the movement of the electrons in the metal ions present in the compounds.

 For example, a sodium ion in an unexcited state has the structure 1s22s22p6.

 When you heat it, the electrons gain energy and can jump into any of the empty orbitals at higher levels - for example, into the 7s or 6p or 4d or whatever, depending on how much energy a particular electron happens to absorb from the flame.

 Because the electrons are now at a higher and more energetically unstable level, they tend to fall back down to where they were before - but not necessarily all in one go.